padresmurfa/style_guides/csharp_unit_tests.md

    - when test fixtures are used, they should be allocated in this section
    - **Test Fixture classes** should be named `Fixture*` and assigned to `given*` variables prior to use.
    - The GIVEN section should always be the first section in a test, unless there is nothing to define in GIVEN, in which case it should be omitted.
+   - **The GIVEN section must not be merged with any other section**

 1. **SETUP**
    - perform all test initialization that prepares the non-mocked environment (e.g., creating HttpContext, configuring dependency injection, and setting up request parameters)
    - variables created in this section should be prefixed with `env*` (e.g. envHttpContext, envActionContext)
    - when constants or variables are needed in this section that are important for the overall comprehensibility of the test, they should be declared in variables in the GIVEN section instead
    - the SETUP section should follow the GIVEN section, unless there is nothing to setup in SETUP, in which case it should be omitted
-   - the SETUP section should not refer to `mock*` variables.
-If it needs to do so, and this cannot be solved by moving mocked setup into the MOCKING section, then consider moving the MOCKING section above the SETUP section
+   - the SETUP section should refer to GIVEN variables, not `mock*` variables, except in rare occasions
+   - **The SETUP section must not be merged with any other section**

 1. **MOCKING**
    - Define and configure **mock objects**.
    - Mock variables must be named `mock*`.
    - **Use constructor injection for dependencies**, or use mocking frameworks like Moq.
    - The MOCKING section should follow the SETUP section, or be omitted if no mocking is required.
 Under special circumstances described above, it may be placed before the SETUP section.
+   - **The MOCKING section must not be merged with any other section**

 1. **SYSTEM UNDER TEST**
    - Assigns the system under test to a variable named `sut`
    - if multiple systems are being tested for some reason, assign them to separate`sut*` variables.
+   - **The SYSTEM UNDER TEST section must not be merged with any other section**

 1. **WHEN**
    - Perform the action or method call being tested.
    - Assign the result to `actual*` variables.
    - If the test needs to use an `env*` in later sections, then assign them to `actual*` variables in WHEN and use those instead.
+   - **The WHEN section must not be merged with any other section**

 1. **EXPECTATIONS**
    - Define expected values **before assertions**.
    - Expected values must be assigned to `expected*` variables.
    - The EXPECTATIONS section should be strictly placed after WHEN and before THEN
    - This section should not refer to any `actual*` variables
+   - **The EXPECTATIONS section must not be merged with any other section**

 1. **THEN**
    - Perform **assertions** comparing actual results to expected values.
    - **Never assert against literals**—always use `expected*` variables.
+   - **The THEN section must not be merged with any other section**

 1. **BEHAVIOR**
    - Contains assertions for **mock interactions** (e.g., `mockService.Verify(x => x.DoSomething(), Times.Once());`).
    - This section **must be present if mocks are used**.
+   - **The BEHAVIOR section must not be merged with any other section**

 ✅ **Good Example:**
 ```csharp